 - Around the same time, the government cracked down on press freedom, suppressing coverage and harassing media outlets that criticized the PM or the government’s handling of the scandal.

-- Though the MACC ultimately issued a statement that the money was indeed from an at that point unnamed Middle Eastern source, prior to that announcement, only a month later the chairman of the MACC advisory board publicly criticized the government’s “meddling” in the commission’s work on the case.
+- Though the MACC ultimately issued a statement that the money was indeed from an at-that-point-unnamed Middle Eastern source, prior to that announcement the MACC had kept quiet, and a month later the chairman of the MACC advisory board publicly criticized the government’s “meddling” in the commission’s work on the case.